 Last year, the Horn of Africa was devastated by its most serious drought in over 60 years.
 Affecting Northern Kenya, Somalia and southern Ethiopia, millions of people faced starvation in a food crisis that was worsened by conflict and rising food prices.
 Although the worst is over, the situation in these countries is still extremely serious.
 Oxfam continues to work with vulnerable communities, providing them with humanitarian aid and long-term development solutions.

-On 25 April 2015, a powerful 7.8 magnitude earthquake hit Nepal killing more than 8,800 people and leaving tens of thousands of people displaced.
-Oxfam is in Nepal responding with lifesaving essentials — clean water, sanitation and emergency shelter.
+On 25 April 2015, a powerful 7.8 magnitude earthquake hit Nepal killing nearly 9,000 people and leaving tens of thousands of people displaced.
+Oxfam responded with life-saving essentials — clean water, sanitation and emergency shelter.